nweaver111/MATH-6380/README.md

   Introduction to Penalized regression with application to Wine quality data

 Project 2 (group project with Arlin Tawzer and Lee Panter):
-   Explore error estimation and model selection with application to baseball batting statistics (code not included)
+   Explore error estimation and model selection with application to baseball batting statistics (code not included).

 Project 3 (group project with Lu Vy and Chandler James):
-   Create an R Markdown document (which includes both R and Python code) that provides a tutorial on k-means clustering with several      applications.
+   Create an R Markdown document (which includes both R and Python code) that provides a tutorial on k-means clustering with several      applications (code currently not included).

 Final Project (independent work):
     Explore spectral clustering (mathematically and conceptually) and implement the technique on a wheat data set